VilleKosola/solita-bike-demo-app/README.md

 ## Running
   ### Production environment
   - Start the database with image build by running `docker-compose -f docker-compose.prod.yml up --build` in repo root.
+    **Note!** If you have started dev environment before running production environment you may have to remove volumes from docker by running `docker-compose down --volumes`

   ### Dev environment
   - **Database**